actuallyykatie/ba/README.md

-## project 2.2: searching for the target group 🎯
+## project 3: searching for the target group 🎯

 **About:** analyze the survey among young people and produce recommendations for a start-up company forcusing on the new superfood delivery on two main points:

 > - how to frame the ad campaign?
-> - who to target with the products?
+> - whom to target with the products?

 **Data:** [Young People Survey](https://www.kaggle.com/miroslavsabo/young-people-survey)